molily/molily.de/_posts/2023-05-13-browser-compatibility-baseline.md

 <blockquote><p>When planning a project, rather than needing to list specific browser versions, you can set a requirement to use features that are part of Baseline.</p></blockquote>

-Please do not.
+That is not enough.
 Please perform a market analysis to find out the browser usage in your audience.
 Then decide which browsers you want to support and find out how.
 Use Progressive Enhancement when planning a project.

 <blockquote><p>When publishing a library, you can help potential users understand support of features used (and therefore whether it is safe to use on their site) by declaring support for Baseline.</p></blockquote>